vermont42/Permitter/README.md

 Permitter's repo has the MacOS Firefox Selenium WebDriver, `geckodriver`, but for other operating systems or browsers, use the appropriate driver.
 For example, if you are running Firefox on Windows, replace the string `geckodriver` in `Permitter.java` with `geckodriver.exe`.

-As of April 6, 2019, Permitter is known to work with the following versions:
+As of April 6, 2019, Permitter worked with the following versions:

 * IntelliJ IDEA: 2019.1
 * JDK: 8, Update 201